Alfred Marshall: Early life

+Career

 Marshall was elected in 1865 to a fellowship at St John's College at Cambridge, and became lecturer in the moral sciences in 1868.
-He taught Mary Paley who was became a lecturer at the then embryonic Newnham College, Cambridge; their marriage in 1877 obliged Marshall to resign his position as a Fellow of St John's College, Cambridge.
-This coincided with his appointment as the first principal at University College, Bristol, which later became the University of Bristol, where he lectured political economy and economics, alongside his wife, until he resigned in 1881.
+He taught Mary Paley who became a lecturer at the then embryonic Newnham College, Cambridge; their marriage in 1877 obliged Marshall to resign his position as a Fellow of St John's College, Cambridge.
+This coincided with his appointment as the first principal at University College, Bristol, which later became the University of Bristol, where he lectured on political economy and economics, alongside his wife, until he resigned in 1881.
 He returned as Professor of Political Economy in 1882, leaving Bristol for good in 1883 when he was appointed a tutorial fellow at Balliol College, University of Oxford.
 In 1885 he was appointed professor of political economy at Cambridge University, where he remained until his retirement in 1908.
 Over the years he interacted with many British thinkers including Henry Sidgwick, W. K. Clifford, Benjamin Jowett, William Stanley Jevons, Francis Ysidro Edgeworth, John Neville Keynes and John Maynard Keynes.
 Marshall founded the Cambridge School which paid special attention to increasing returns, the theory of the firm, and welfare economics; after his retirement academic leadership of the Cambridge economists was taken up by Arthur Cecil Pigou and John Maynard Keynes.